Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 ## Data Transformation

 Note that several variables in our dataset, namely "Vitamin.A....DV.", "Vitamin.C....DV.", "Calcium....DV." and "Iron....DV.", are represented as percentages.
 Consequently, the percentage symbol is included in our data.
 However, when conducting statistical analysis using R, the presence of non-numeric characters such as the percentage symbol can cause complications, interfering with the processing and analysis of the data.
-Therefore, we proceeded to remove it.
+Therefore, we proceed to remove it.

 Similarly, as R primarily operates on numeric and categorical data, we also convert all the other numerical variables into numeric format.